 Q: What can I expect during my first consultation?

-A: Your first visit will be with Dr. Marc Margiotta and Dr. Toni Bark.
-After filling out a series of forms, the doctors will review your medical history and give you an in-depth explanation as to what Mesotherapy is.
-They will discuss any contraindications during your consultation and explain any restriction that you may have to follow.
-They will address any of your concerns and give you several treatment options during your consultation You will then proceed with treatment at your convenience.
+A: Your first visit will be with Dr. Toni Bark.
+After filling out a series of forms, the doctor will review your medical history and give you an in-depth explanation as to what Mesotherapy is.
+She will discuss any contraindications during your consultation and explain any restriction that you may have to follow.
+She will address any of your concerns and give you several treatment options during your consultation You will then proceed with treatment at your convenience.

 Q: When will I see results?